PeterAkaJohn/reactnd-flashcards/README.md

 * follow instructions on your terminal

-* I'm using `react-native-deck-swiper`, swipe right = correct and swipe left = wrong
+* I'm using `react-native-deck-swiper`, swipe right = correct and swipe left = wrong, this library throws an error in console but due to time I can't replace it

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).